 National Lynch Syndrome Registry

-HDI are working with the Institute of Genetic Medicine at Newcastle University and Public Health England to help establish a national Lynch Syndrome Registry to support patients and researchers.
+HDI worked with the Institute of Genetic Medicine at Newcastle University and Public Health England to help establish a national Lynch Syndrome Registry to support patients and researchers.

 People with a faulty copy of one of the main MisMatch Repair (MMR) genes are more prone to developing colorectal and other cancers at a young age.
 Research has shown that there could be over 200,000 people in the UK with this genetic predisposition yet fewer than 10,000 have been identified.
 Regular surveillance is cost effective and reduces cancer incidence and deaths.
 By obscuring patient identifiers (NHS number and date of birth) with a highly complex and effectively “unbreakable” code it is possible to cross match DNA test results to the UK national cancer registry.
 This then allows investigation of the cancer rates in gene carriers without compromising their identity.